danieljs777/holland_challenge/readme.md

 The database structure is made for scalable and future features, separating clients from credit cards and addresses (these could eventually became 1-N relationships, because clients can have multiple credit cards and addresses)

-Taking scalability in mind, the addresses table is expanded into multiple attributes and the scripts tries to parse a single line address (but not 100% accurate, because there is no default format for the JSON given).
+Taking scalability in mind, the addresses table is expanded into multiple attributes and the scripts tries to parse a single line address (but not 100% accurate, because there is no default format for the addresses in JSON given).

 Both age and credit card requirements were implemented as simples as it can be.